 The minister went on to say that it is envisaged that the SRESS will give community projects a simpler path to market and better match the expertise and capabilities of the community energy sector.

-The Chairman of the Micro-Renewable Energy Federation (MREF), Pat Smith, welcomed the development but expressed concerns about the target export tariff rates in the SRESS scheme, which could affect the viability of many projects, especially those financed through high-interest bank loans or other debt.
+The Chairman of the Micro-Renewable Energy Federation (MREF), Pat Smith, welcomed the development.
+However, he expressed concerns about the target export tariff rates in the SRESS scheme, which could affect the viability of many projects, particularly those financed through high-interest bank loans or other debt.

 “Grid connection expenses for micro-generation must be reduced as a major component of project expenditures."
 Smith noted.
 "If we are serious about increasing the adoption of renewable energy, the Commission for the Regulation of Utilities and the Networks Operator, ESB Networks, must re-examine these.”